Siddhu0207/my-boss-project/README.md

 ---
 ### Prerequisites in BOSS Console
-* BOSS Console installed and configured with an active LLM API key (e.g., OpenAI or Anthropic).
+* BOSS Console installed and configured with an active Gemini API key.

 ##  Key Features & MCP Tools